 Observationhouse is a proposition – it asks us to consider how our built spaces (homes, offices, schools) create or enforce certain habits and relationships and influence our encounters with ecology and the surrounding environment.
 It presents a framing through which a specific environment can be observed in closer detail, revealing many complex layers that influence our conception of “landscape” or of “nature.”

 Observationhouse was built in a floodplain, and is capable of flotation.

 The shape of the structure is borrowed from a shed built in the early 20th century by Alexander Graham Bell for his research station in Nova Scotia, Canada.
 Bell made use of his “tetrahedral structure” as a base for environmental sensing experiments and observation in the field.
-Here, observationhouse is: a field studio, workshop and visual anchor for my year-long residency; a site for artistic work that dovetails with the Brandywine Conservancy’s environmental stewardship activities (particularly source water protection); and a platform for experimentation with a range of environmental sensing technologies, including a water monitoring device built and installed in the River beside the house in collaboration with Shannon Hicks, a researcher at Stroud Water Research Center.
-Data readings from this device can be viewed at: http://tinyurl.com/gpwaxtb
+Here, observationhouse is: a field studio, workshop and visual anchor for my year-long residency; a site for artistic work that dovetails with the Brandywine Conservancy’s environmental stewardship activities (particularly source water protection); and a platform for experimentation with a range of environmental sensing technologies, including a water monitoring device built and installed in the River beside the house through a collaboration with Shannon Hicks, engineer at Stroud Water Research Center.
+Stroud continues to monitor river data, viewable here: http://tinyurl.com/gpwaxtb

 Created and exhibited as a module of highwatermarks, a year long residency at the Brandywine River Museum of Art in Chadd’s Ford, PA.